bdurand/linux_process_memory/README.md

 memory.proportional # same as pss
-memory.uss # => unique set size (resident memory not shared with other processes) memory.unique # same as uss
+memory.uss # => unique set size (resident memory not shared with other processes) memory.unique # same as uss memory.referenced # => memory actively referenced by the process
 ```

 These measurements tend to be the mose useful since swap is cheap and shared memory can be used by many other processes: